2000 British Touring Car Championship: Season summary

 The Prodrive Ford Mondeo's would prove to be the class of the season, and it would be their three drivers who would battle for the championship.

 Alain Menu had been the favourite going into the year, but despite being arguably the best all-rounder out of the trio, a handful of non-finishes meant he entered the final race of the year behind Anthony Reid in points.

 Reid's season was based mostly on consistency, taking until round seventeen to win a race and only winning two all season, but he still led the championship going into the final race of the year.
 The Scot was doing all that he needed in the finale and looked to be on course for the title, until a collision with Vincent Radermecker on the penultimate lap put him out of the race and handed the crown to Menu.

 Team newcomer Rickard Rydell also went to Silverstone with a chance of the title.
 The Swede claimed a season-best nine pole positions throughout the year, but a number of retirements, both crashes and mechanical, would ultimately prove to be his downfall.
 Indeed, it would be a car problem which would deny him a chance of competing with his teammates in the final race, as a water leak left him unable to take the start.

 Vauxhall's season started well, both Yvan Muller and Jason Plato won races early on and the Frenchman even lead the points for a time.
 But the team could not sustain that form, and along with an intra-team rivalry building between Muller and Plato, they were forced to settle for best of the rest behind the Fords.
 Third driver Radermecker had a poor season, scoring only one podium and being the only full-time main class driver to not win a race during the year.

 Honda's season would be one of frustration.
 James Thompson went into the season planning a title challenge, but those hopes were dashed by a crash at the opening round at Brands Hatch which forced him to miss the next two meetings.
 He would win a race on his return, but any hopes of the championship were gone, and come the end of the season he found himself combining his British campaign with DTM drives for Audi.

 The returning Gabriele Tarquini would ultimately end the season as top Honda, picking up three race wins but only finishing sixth in the standings.

 British championship rookie Tom Kristensen would also pick up three race wins, including a double at the Silverstone finale (the final races of the Super Touring era), to end the year just behind Tarquini.

-Independent king Matt Neal would once again compete admirably with the works teams.
+Independent king Matt Neal would once again compete with the works teams.
 He would finish eighth in the standings with a race win late in the season at Brands Hatch.
 He won the independents class in every race he finished (21 out of 24 races).